Hugh-Kumbi/Cybersecurity-Portfolio/V. Detection and Response/Instructions.md

 ## Step-By-Step Instructions

-Consult the supporting materials to answer the quiz questions that follow.

 ### Step 1: Access Supporting Materials

 The following supporting materials will help you complete this activity.
 Keep them open as you proceed to the questions.